Last updated on July 22nd, 2019 at 04:07 am

 Our best travel tips on how and what to pack

-We've left more items and clothes along the way than we bought new traveling.
-Our biggest lessons learned when it comes to how and what to pack; You need a lot less than you think you do and quality luggage and gear may seem expensive at first, but buying it will save you tons of money and frustration in the long run.
+We've left more items and clothes along the way than we've bought new traveling.
+Our biggest lessons learned when it comes to how and what to pack; you need a lot less than you think you do and quality luggage and gear may seem expensive at first, but buying it will save you tons of money and frustration in the long run.

 24- Don't take heavy, bulky books.
 An e-reader or Kindle is the only way to go traveling.

 25- Quality luggage is worth every penny you pay for it.
 Our favorite bags are the Eagle Creek Gear Warrior, Eagle Creek Switch Back (it has wheels, a detachable daypack, and backpack straps), Osprey Ozone wheeled carry on, and the Marmot Kompressor backpack.
-Our Eagle Creek bags were checked for 13 flights and still like new.
+Our Eagle Creek bags have been checked for over 40 flights and are still like new.
 The one cheap Air Canada bag we took needed duct tape to stay together.

 26- The popular opinion is to roll your clothes but we disagree.
 Fold like items in packing cubes alternating seams and necklines to get maximize space in your bags and try to pack clothes that are light.
 Both Rob and I dislike synthetic shirts.
 They smell bad fast and it’s difficult to get smells out of them.
 However, for pants, shorts or fleece synthetic is awesome.
 It compresses, it’s light, and it holds color better than cotton.
 For more information on our best packing tips, you can check out this post Long-term Packing Tips Learned Over 900 Days of Perpetual Travel.

 27- It is definitely a challenge to pack clothes for four seasons and have it all fit.
 We didn’t buy much in the way of clothing on the road, most of what we did was for Mak because he outgrew stuff.
 The items we love that pack small and help us survive all kinds of climates are Columbia microfleece (great for layering and not pilling), Columbia synthetic pants, Mountain Hardwear compressible down coats, and Arcteryx thin, quality cotton tees.